wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 The `postDelay` of the hit event is set to `hitLat`, indicating that the tag array cannot be accessed for other purposes from the cycle the request is received, to the cycle the tag array lookup and invalidation completes.
-We also set both `startEvent` and the `endEvent` field of `tr` to the hit event, indicating that the current level is the last level of the , before we push
+We also set both `startEvent` and the `endEvent` field of `tr` to the hit event, indicating that the current level is the last level the access traverses in the hierarchy, before we push `tr` into the event recorder.

+If the latency between the request receival and the cycle where block is available

 ### Simulating MSHR